 One fine morning, you decided to send a persuasive email to any business associate or recipients.
-After sending your mail, you decided to relax but a few moments later, a message flashes in your inbox informing you that your mail couldn’t be delivered.
+After sending your mail from Hotmail, you decided to relax but a few moments later, a message flashes in your inbox informing you that your mail couldn’t be delivered.

 This problem indicates that your server IP address may have been blacklisted by Outlook/Hotmail.
 These sites maintain their own blacklists and add senders to this list on the complaints or reporting of the receivers.
 Spamming has become a serious issue today.

-Although, blacklisting has been designed to prevent fraudulent activities on the Internet but many times, it can be troublesome for others as well.
+Although blacklisting has been designed to prevent fraudulent activities on the Internet many times, it can be troublesome for others as well.
 Once your IP address has been placed in a blacklist, it can restrict your messages to be delivered to the recipients.